spikegrobstein/capistrano-mailgun/README.md

 *Bust a cap in your deployment notifications*

-Send emails with erb template bodies easily from inside your capistrano recipes.
+Mailgun.org is an excellent, API-driven email provider.
+So, bust out your nine, pop in the clip and send emails easily from inside your Capistrano recipes.

-Although built primarily for sending notification emails of deploys, it also includes nice helper methods for sending any kind of email via the Mailgun API.
+`Capistrano::Mailgun` provides a simple interface for notifying of deploys, exposing your Capistrano variables to your ERB template built on top of a more robust public interface to the Mailgun API.

 ## Installation